 PROBLEM

 The overall problem for NOV and other vendors of BOPS is a continuous need for improvement in the reliability of complex machinery used during the production of petroleum well reservoirs.
 Currently, many vendors of BOPs have no way of determining the stresses, strains, and elongations of the BOP ram sealing blocks surface under simulated test conditions of an actual blowout.
-Additionally, such measurements require placing an operator in the vicinity of a BOP ram block-sealing surface under test conditions and pressures present vendors with an unacceptable level of risk that no vendor is willing to accept.
+Additionally, such measurements require placing an operator in the vicinity of a BOP ram block-sealing surface under test conditions and pressures.
+This presents vendors with an unacceptable level of risk that no vendor is willing to accept.
 By understanding how the materials used, we help out client, National Oilwell Varco, design safer, and more reliable BOPs.
 Our device will aid manufactures find flaws in the blowout preventer designs.

 NEED